themi/magrav/hat-pack/02-gans-production.md

 You will need about of 100/200ml of GANS to complete your power unit.

-Here are some examples of GANS you can try - mix it up, use multiple cathods, use other materials and expand this table.
+Here are some examples of GANS you can try - You are encouraged to try different combinations, use multiple cathodes, use other materials and expand this table.

 GANS | Anode | Cathode | Colour
 ----- | ------------- | ------------- | -----